hoangvq288/code_challenge_game_of_three/README.md

 * For Half-Manual Mode
   * Open terminal for server
   * Open terminal for client 1 then commands `AUTO`
-  * Open terminal for client 2 then commands `START` to play the game.
+  * Open terminal for client 2 then commands `START` to play the game
 # 5. Limitations and Improvements
 ### Limitations
 ### Improvements